-The task of mining Association Rules (ARs) is mainly to discover association rules (with strong support and high confidence) in large databases.
-Classical Association Rule Mining (ARM) deals with the relationships among the items present in transactional databases [9, 10] consisting binary (boolean) attributes.
+Association rules (ARs) [11] have been widely used to determine customer buying patterns from market basket data.
+The task of mining association rules is mainly to discover association rules (with strong support and high confidence) in large databases.
+Classical Association Rule Mining (ARM) deals with the relationships among the items present in transactional databases [9, 10].
 The typical approach is to first generate all large (frequent) itemsets (attribute sets) from which the set of ARs is derived.
 A large itemset is defined as one that occurs more frequently in the given data set than a user supplied support threshold.
 To limit the number of ARs generated a confidence threshold is used.
 The number of ARs generated can therefore be influence by careful selection of the support and confidence thresholds, however great care must be taken to ensure that itemsets with low support, but from which high confidence rules may be generated, are not omitted.